apache/pulsar/site2/docs/client-libraries-websocket.md

 }
 ```

-Below are the parameters in the WebSocket session.
+Below are the parameters in the WebSocket consumer response.

 - General parameters